musyabali/c-games/README.md

 # Dynamic Tic Tac Toe (C)

-A simple, beginner-friendly Tic Tac Toe game written in C. The board size and number of players are chosen at runtime so you can play on any square board (size > 2) with any number of players (> 1).
+A simple Tic Tac Toe game written in C. The board size and number of players are chosen at runtime so you can play on any square board (10 > size > 2) with any number of players (> 1).
 The program reads moves, updates the board, and automatically checks for wins or a draw.

 ## Description
-- Ask for board size (must be greater than 2).
+- Ask for board size between 3 and 9 (greater than 9 creates amguity for move numbers).
 - Ask for number of players (must be greater than 1).
 - Players take turns entering moves in the format rowcol (first digit = row, second = column).
 - The program detects and reports a win or a draw automatically.